 - Plants and animals that call coral reefs home are critical sources of new medicines, including those for Alzheimer’s, heart disease, cancer, and other diseases.

 - Coral reefs play a major role in industries ranging from eco-tourism to fisheries.
-They also protect shorelines from storms which are increasing in intensity every year due to climate change.
+They also protect shorelines from storms, which are increasing in intensity each year as a result of climate change.

 Threats to Coral Reefs